charlpcronje/bash.docs.cronje.me/src/menu.md

+---: Create a menu
+---
-# Bash - Create a Menu
+# Bash Scripting - Create a Menu

 I'm going to create a menu to start / Stop and get the status for the services / Containers available on the server